sergiojimcos/sergiojimcos/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=gsergey99.gsergey99)

-- 🔭 I’m currently working on Liferay as Associate Software Enginieering
+- 🔭 I’m currently working on @liferay as Associate Software Enginieer
+- 🌱 I’m currently learning how to be a better software enginieer
-- 💬 Ask me about in sjc1b@hotmail.es
+- 💬 Ask me about in sergio.jdelcoso@liferay.com
 - 📫 How to reach me: You can visit my personal [website](https://sergiojimcos.github.io/MW_Page/ "Sergio Jiménez del Coso")

-I am currently in my last year of my university career.
 As for my skills, I consider myself a hard worker, responsible, with a great attitude and eager to learn and increase my knowledge.

 ### 🚀 Some tools and languages I use